 It is common for excretory pathways not to function efficiently, this may contribute to the toxicity, but it will result in excretory levels (urine, sweat, hair, feces) of toxins being misleadingly low.
 For example in one study it has been found that there is an inverse relationship between the severity of autism and the hair mercury level – the poorer the mercury excretion, the worse the autism.
 In these situations provocation testing may be more useful – giving one or more substances that will displace or mobilize the toxin from where it is residing, such as measuring urinary mercury before and after giving zinc, selenium and vitamin C, or a chelating agent such as DMSA.

-Disclaimer: Always work with your health care professional in discussing treatment.
+Disclaimer: The information supplied through or on this website, including content, email, comments, or other form of communication, is for informational purposes only and does not constitute medical, legal or other professional advice.
+Always work with your health care professional in discussing treatment.
 Changes in liver detoxification may interfere with the metabolism of certain medications.
 This information (and any accompanying material) is not intended to replace the attention or advice of a physician or other qualified health care professional.